cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 ## Import From Derivation (IFD) and Haskell

 A quick explanation of how IFD works is that you first create a Nix derivation that _outputs_ a `.nix` file.
-If you build the derivation, then your created `.nix` file will end up in the Nix store.
+If you build the derivation, the `.nix` that is created will end up in the Nix store.
 Within the same run of Nix, you then _`import`_ this `.nix` file you just built.

 If you'd like to see a more detailed introduction to IFD, checkout the following